meabert/proxmox-tips-n-tricks/README.md

 <p>PAM or Pluggable Authentication Modules involve a variety of different
 libraries used to facilitate different methods of authentication.
-I recommend learning and adapting to various forms of authentication besides passwords.
+I recommend learning and adapting to various forms of authentication besides passwords since they will almost certainly become obsolete and from a security standpoint it's good practice to know what alternatives area available. educating yourself on these various methods will help increase the utility of your security toolbox.

-Eventually passwords will become obsolete and from a security standpoint it's excellent knowledge educating yourself on these methods.
-A common PAM would be a YubiKey as an alternate form of ID, knowing this basic concept you can apply this same concept to the libpam-zfs library as an example, this library is for unlocking ZFS encrypted partitions.</p>
+Use-case example: YubiKey, a common for of PAM, an alternate form of ID is an essential authentication tool for one to learn, knowing the basic concepts of FIDO,OTp...etc.
+As a can apply this same concept to the libpam-zfs library as an example, this library is for unlocking ZFS encrypted partitions.</p>